uebliche/HUB/README.md

    - Drop the JAR into the `plugins` directory of your Velocity server and restart once.
 4. **Configure**
    - Inspect the generated `plugins/hub/config.yml` (Velocity) or platform equivalent and adjust it to your network.
 Reload with `/hub debug reload` or restart the proxy after changes.
+5. **Optional: Use the Config Builder**
+   - Open https://hub.uebliche.info/, upload or paste your config, edit, then download the updated YAML.

 ## Commands